Nonadiabatic derivative couplings through multiple Franck-Condon modes dictate the energy gap law for near and short-wave infrared dye molecules

 In Fig. \ref{optgeo}, the optimized structures for both dye molecules are shown.
 Structures shown at the top include labels for different parts of the molecule, which are used for providing a more detailed analyses below.
-For each molecule, the structure of ${\rm S_0}$ state is asymmetric, where the F1 flavylium heterocycle is tilted with respect to the molecular plane, while the F2 heterocycle is nearly coplanar with the polymethine M section.
-The angle between the F1 heterocycle and the M section is 18.0${\rm ^o}$ for Flav5 and 26.0${\rm ^o}$ for Flav7.
+For each molecule, \re{the structure of ${\rm S_0}$ state is asymmetric and the F1 flavylium heterocycle is tilted with respect to the molecular plane, which is defined as a plane that contains the M section maximally.
+On the other hand, the F2 heterocycle is nearly coplanar with the molecular plane.} The angle between the F1 heterocycle and the \re{molecular plane} is 18.0${\rm ^o}$ for Flav5 and 26.0${\rm ^o}$ for Flav7.
 The B1 ring has an angle of 20.4${\rm ^o}$ and 25.0${\rm ^o}$ for Flav5 and Flav7 respectively, and the angle of the B2 phenyl group is about 30.0${\rm ^o}$ w.r.t the molecular plane in both dyes, although they are in opposite directions.
 Thus, for the ${\rm S_0}$ state, the major structural difference of the two dye molecules lies in detailed orientational features of ring parts.
 On the other hand, for the ${\rm S_1}$ states, structures are similar and more symmetric, with B1 and B2 heterocycles at about 17${\rm ^o}$ w.r.t the molecular plane.
 Both F1 and F2 parts are nearly coplanar with the M section, which is flat for Flav5 but is concave for Flav7 due to the presence of bridging sp$^3$ carbons in the 7-methine M group.